 The repository ToolsQA will be forked to your account instantly.
 This can be seen by your username after forking the repository.

-Now that you have the copy of the repository using git fork, you can modify and improve the code according to yourself.
+Now that you have a copy of the repository using git fork, you can modify and improve the code according to yourself.
 There will also be cases when you would want to delete the forked repository.
 The next section will help you out in this regard.

 How To Delete A Forked Repository?